 The currency in Jordan is the dinar (JOD).
 ATMs are available in larger cities and at the Queen Alia International Airport, but are limited elsewhere.
 Only U.S. dollars and euros are easily convertible into local currency.

 Larger stores and restaurants in Amman and other tourist areas accept credit cards.

 Natural disasters and climate

-Droughts, flash floods, as well as sand and dust storms occur.
+Droughts and sand and dust storms occur.

 Dial 911 for emergency assistance.

 For emergency consular assistance, call the Embassy of Canada in Amman and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.